KModestas/WDI-Project-4/README.md

 Other than building something relatively complicated with a week’s worth of React experience, the main challenge for me was the mental hurdle of pushing through the last project after an intense three months of non stop action.
 Additionally, although I intended to use React Bootstrap, I ended up using the original Bootstrap by adding classes to my components because I felt it was slightly more intuitive.

-<h2>Challenges</h2>
-Other than building something relatively complicated with a week’s worth of React experience, the main challenge for me was the mental hurdle of pushing through the last project after an intense three months of non stop action.
-Additionally, I although I intended to use React Bootstrap, I ended up using the original Bootstrap by adding classes to my components because I felt it was slightly more intuitive.

 <h2>Future improvements</h2>

 Although I have already implemented some post course features such as filtering and sorting and the google maps API, I think that if I wanted to expand my app further, I could make it global.
 What I mean by this, is allowing users to filter gigs from any location in the world by typing a place in an input bar and retrieving the gigs from the local area specified.